Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 ## Background Story

-In Solutions Team, we always try to work with small services.
-Even in the relatively complex system such as `Haraj Bill` or `Chat Next`, we always try to break them down to much smaller services depending on the focus of their business usecases.
+In Solutions Team, we always try to work with small applications.
+Even in the relatively complex system such as `Haraj Bill` or `Chat Next`, we always try to break them down to much smaller applications depending on the focus of their business usecases.

-The reason why we are doing it like this is because small service will have much less code rather than the big one.
+The reason why we are doing it like this is because small application will have much less code rather than the big one.
 Less code means less complexity in maintaining it.
-So when the service requires bug fix or in need of new feature, it will be much easier to write the necessary changes for it.
+So when the application requires bug fix or in need of new feature, it will be much easier to write the necessary changes for it.

-However since we will have a lot of small services, we need some kind of standard architecture on how to write them.
-This is so everyone in the Solutions Team can easily understand them even if they never work with those services before (a.k.a maintainable code).
+However since we will have a lot of small applications, we need some kind of standard architecture on how to write them.
+This is so everyone in the Solutions Team can easily understand them even if they never work with those applications before (a.k.a maintainable code).

 <p align="center">
     <img width=512 src="./assets/memes/one-does-not-simply-write-maintainable-code.jpg" alt="One Does Not Simply Write Maintainable Code">
 </p>

 On top of that, we also need to automate the testing for our code.
-This is to ensure our changes (especially bug fix) is working as expected and it doesn't introduce break in the existing service functionalities.
+This is to ensure our changes (especially bug fix) is working as expected and it doesn't introduce break in the existing application functionalities.

-After studying several architectural patterns, we found out that `Hexagonal Architecture` is the most suitable architecture for our workflow.
+After studying several architectural patterns, we found out that `Hexagonal Architecture` is the most suitable architecture for our workflow in Solutions Team.

 ## Why Hexagonal Architecture?

 Unlike its sibling architectures `Clean Architecture` & `Onion Architecture` which focus on layers, `Hexagonal Architecture` focus on application business logic.
-This is what makes the service created using it very easy to understand even by someone who just get started.
+This is what makes the application created using it very easy to understand even by someone who just get started.

-When everyone in the team can easily understand our code, this means they will be able to handle it.
+When everyone in the team can easily understand our code, this means they will be able to handle its maintenance.
 This means when we are getting sick or going on vacation, someone from our team can easily cover our back.
 This is what it means to have maintainable code.

 On top of that, `Hexagonal Architecture` provides a very good way to write automated tests for our code.
 This is because it clearly separate the business logic from its dependencies.
 So we can easily mock the dependencies when writing the tests.